-Ann O’Hara received her J.D. degree from Golden Gate University School of Law in 2004.
+Ann O’Hara, of counsel attorney, received her J.D. degree from Golden Gate University School of Law in 2004.
 Ann started her legal career as an intern at a small Trusts & Estates firm in Oakland during law school.
 She continued with the firm as an associate attorney drafting estate plans, administering trusts and estates, and honing her skills representing private professional fiduciaries in elder abuse cases.
 In 2011, Ann established her own private practice in Berkeley specializing in conservatorships, elder abuse, and incapacity.

 The Law Office of Ann E. O’Hara was a highly reputable Trusts & Estates practice in the Bay Area.
 Ann spoke at symposiums, hospitals, and professional organizations on all areas of fiduciary law.
 While growing her practice, Ann was a two-time Chair of the Elder Law, Conservatorship & Guardianship Committee of the East Bay Trusts & Estates Lawyers (EBTEL), served on the Board of EBTEL as Secretary in 2014, Vice President in 2015 and President in 2016.
 In 2015-2016, Ann also served on the Board of Directors for Legal Assistance for Seniors (LAS), the largest non-profit in Alameda County serving the needs of elders.